OpenMediaPortal/OpenMediaPortal/README.md

 ## Configuring

 This project uses the `configure` script to create an appropriate `docker-compose.yml` file.
-This depends on valid `Dockerfile`s existing in each backend's repository.
-The frontend code is severed by a standard Mongoose Dockerfile.
+This depends on valid `Dockerfile`s existing in each backend and frontend repository.
+The frontend code is severed by a standard Nginx Dockerfile.

 Additionally, `omp-config.yml` contains the main configuration options.
 This is read by not only the back and front ends, but the `configure` script when it builds `docker-compose.yml`.

 The default backend and frontend code is given by:
    * `BACKEND=omp-express-mongo-api`
    * `FRONTEND=omp-riot-ui`

+An alternative frontend can be selected by using:
+   * `FRONTEND=omp-react-ui`

 As more front and back end code becomes available, simply set these variables to the exact project/path name.